ignaciohrdz/cardcut_cnn/README.md

 My interest in **pose estimation** grew during the summer of 2020.
 Since I finished my master's degree, I've worked mostly on supervised image classification, and I wanted to expand my knowledge.

-However, I didn't want to use famous datasets (MPII Human Pose, DensePose-COCO, PoseTrack...) because I don't have a powerful laptop.
+However, I didn't want to use famous datasets such as MPII Human Pose or DensePose-COCO because I don't have a powerful laptop (training on a 2012 CPU is not fun).
 So I decided to create my own dataset related to one of my hobbies: magic!

 I thought teaching an "AI" (I hate being so unspecific...) to **estimate the amount of cards in a packet** would be a nice side project.
 It may seem surprising to the reader, but [this](https://www.youtube.com/watch?v=nTxY9QUGXVE) is a common effect in card magic, with plenty of versions and authors.
+I also tought it might be fun to create a simple app, but that is way too much for one person.

 ## Dataset